-- 2.31 The Corporate Business Plan (2021), had six strategic objectives that reflected the Council's priorities at that time: - Providing the best start in life By investing in early years' provision, family support, school improvements, mentoring, apprenticeships and skills training. - 2.
+- 2.31 Through the Corporate Business Plan, the Council has six strategic objectives that reflect the Council's priorities and its ongoing corporate ambition to deliver high quality, value for money services: - Providing the best start in life By investing in early years' provision, family support, school improvements, mentoring, apprenticeships and skills training. - 2.
 Greener, safer, better neighbourhoods By working with our community to combat climate change and improve our environment and our neighbourhoods keeping them green, clean and safe. - 3.
 More homes and greater housing choice By delivering a range of homes to suit different needs for people who live or work in the borough, particularly for those on lower incomes, while providing more help and support to people who rent either from the Council or privately. - 4.
-Helping people to get on in life By helping people secure new job opportunities and encouraging investment in the borough. - Encouraging people to live healthy, fulfilled and independent lives - By helping young and old stay safe, active and in control of their lives. - Value for money By maintaining the lowest possible council tax, making every pound go further and ensuring that we live within our means. - 2.32 The Corporate Business Plan in place when this Local Plan was originally developed has been superseded by a new Corporate Plan 2022-2026.
-The Partial Review of the Local Plan is guided by the objectives set out in this new Corporate Plan
+Helping people to get on in life By helping people secure new job opportunities and encouraging investment in the borough. - Encouraging people to live healthy, fulfilled and independent lives - By helping young and old stay safe, active and in control of their lives. - Value for money By maintaining the lowest possible council tax, making every pound go further and ensuring that we live within our means.